dslm4515/CMLFS/README.md

 ## Issues
 <ul>
 <li>Clang requires `execinfo.h` - Added libexecinfo to build</li>
-<li>libelf(elfutils) requires a compiler with GNU99 support.
-Clang doe not have true GNU99 support.
-Compiles fine with GCC in llvmtools</li>
 <li>Diskboot.img of grub is not correctly built with clang.
 Grub requires GCC and patching. </li>
 <li>Cannot build cgnutools with host's LLVM/Clang.
 Has to be complied with Host's GCC or previously built cross-tools toolchain.</li>
 </ul>